jetbrains-infra/terraform-aws-oauth-jwt-edge-lambda/README.md

 See branches in this repository for specific versions of the labda adjusted for
-- jetbrains.team
+- jetbrains.team in the `trunk-jetbrains-team` branch
-- JetBrains Account
+- JetBrains Account in the `trunk-jba` branch

 Please consider cherry-picking the major bug-fixes between branches